GabrielWendell/CML_Flood_Prediction/README.md

 │ ├── CutiveMono-Regular.ttf         # Custom font used in plots
 │ ├── GillSans-Light.ttf             # Custom font used in plots
 │ └── src/                           # Source code for data preprocessing
+│ └── README.md                      # Detailed README for this project
 ├── ML_Analysis/             # Folder for machine learning analysis
 │ ├── Data/                  # Data files related to machine learning analysis │ ├── Notebooks/             # Jupyter Notebooks for ML models